 Building on research into the connection between dementia, inflammation and bacteria in our digestive systems, Chinese officials awarded conditional approval to a seaweed-based drug for treating Alzheimer’s disease.

-The approval of the seaweed drug, called Oligomannate, however, was preliminary.
+Building on research into the connection between dementia, inflammation and bacteria in our digestive systems, Chinese officials have awarded conditional approval to oligomannate, a seaweed-based drug for treating Alzheimer’s disease.
+The approval of this “seaweed drug,” however, was preliminary.
 While officials allowed the drug to be marketed in China, they warned that it could be pulled during continuing safety trials.

 Oligomannate, which is distributed by Shanghai-based Green Valley Pharmaceuticals, is not approved for distribution in the United States.
 In a news release, the company said it would launch its drug “very soon” in China and said it planned to start a global phase 3 clinical trial early next year with sites in the United States, Europe and Asia.

 Oligomannate, which uses an extract from brown algae, showed promise in slowing mild-to-moderate Alzheimer’s disease, the Chinese National Medical Products Administration said.
 Green Valley Pharmaceuticals said its trial involved 818 patients and showed results in as little as four weeks.